WSVN news reported today that a South Florida police officer is recovering in the hospital after a motorcycle accident yesterday.

 The victim’s wife said that she “always worry about him being on the motorcycle.”

-The driver of the car as required by Floruda law remained at the scene of the accident.
+The driver of the car as required by Florida law remained at the scene of the accident.

 Motorcyclists whether they be law enforcement authorities or expose themselves each and every day to a substantial risk of serious bodily harm.
-This police officer and every victim of a Florida motorcycle accident will need an attorney that can fight to see that he or she receives compensation for their pain and suffering, lost wages, and the large medical bills that usually accompany and follow such an accident.
+This police officer and every victim of a Florida motorcycle accident will need a Homepage: Broward County personal injury lawyer that can fight to see that he or she receives compensation for their pain and suffering, lost wages, and the large medical bills that usually accompany and follow such an accident.
 The State of Florida’s Department of Transportation indicates that the number of motorcycle crashes and injuries more than doubled between the late 1990s and 2008.
-In 1997, motorcycle accident deaths accounted for five percent of all accident related fatalities in Florida.
+In 1997, motorcycle accident deaths accounted for five percent of all accident-related fatalities in Florida.
 In 2008, however, the percentage had increased to 17.8 percent.
-In 2009, motorcycle accident deaths dropped 24%, and accounted for 15.7% of all Florida traffic related fatalities.
+In 2009, motorcycle accident deaths dropped 24%, and accounted for 15.7% of all Florida traffic-related fatalities.